ericoc/alexa-testing/seizure/README.md

 #### Custom Slot Types

-Create the custom slot types as defined within the [custom-slots.txt file from this repository](custom-slots.txt) in this repository.
+Create the custom slot types as defined within the [slot-types.txt file from this repository](slot-types.txt) in this repository.

 #### Sample Utterances